 MtMOT1.2 is a Medicago truncatula MOT1 family member located in the endodermal cells in roots and nodules.
 Immunolocalization of a tagged MtMOT1.2 indicates that it is associated to the plasma membrane and to intracellular membrane systems, where it would be transporting molybdate towards the cytosol, as indicated in yeast transport assays.
 A loss-of-function mot1.2-1 mutant showed reduced growth compared to wild-type plants when nitrogen fixation was required, but not when nitrogen was provided as nitrate.
 While no effect on molybdenum-dependent nitrate reductase activity was observed, nitrogenase activity was severely affected, explaining the observed difference of growth depending on nitrogen source.
 This phenotype was the result of molybdate not reaching the nitrogen-fixing nodules, since genetic complementation with a wild-type MtMOT1.2 gene or molybdate-fortification of the nutrient solution, both restored wild-type levels of growth and nitrogenase activity.
 These results support a model in which MtMOT1.2 would mediate molybdate delivery by the vasculature into the nodules.

-Please note that you may get the preprinted document at BioRxiv or clicking the download icon.
+Please note that you still may get the preprinted document at BioRxiv.

 Copper is an essential nutrient for symbiotic nitrogen fixation.
 This element is delivered by the host plant to the nodule, where membrane copper transporter would introduce it into the cell to synthesize cuproproteins.